-Champions League outright winner odds
+Champions League outright winner odds and prediction

 Best Champions League outright winner odds – top 10 favourites